mobmad/watchpage/README.md

 Has a website changed?
 This small shell script will poll for changes and notify you when they occur.

+Note: you might want to checkout [watchpage-heroku](http://github.com/mobmad/watchpage-heroku) for an updated version that runs on heroku

 ## Install

 1. Checkout repo